larskarbo/napchart/README.md

 # Welcome to napchart

 Napchart is an online visualization tool for creating polyphasic sleep schedules.
 It lets you design your sleep patterns by creating sleep blocks and dragging them around.
-Hopefully, this tool will help making polyphasic sleep easier to experiement with, and maybe contribute to more research on the subject.
+Hopefully, this tool will help making polyphasic sleep easier to experiement with, and contribute to more research on the subject.

 ## How to install